What Is The Right Of First Refusal (ROFR) In Real Estate And How Does It Work?

 If you’re looking to execute a right of first refusal agreement, it’s recommended that both sides get qualified real estate attorneys involved.

-While generally not complex, it’s common for such clauses to contain important points including a time limit under which the ROFR applies and agreed-upon way to calculate the future price of the real estate holding.
-By way of example, the home price might ultimately end up being a flat rate, a certain percentage above market value, or simply the matching of an offer that the seller would otherwise accept from a member of the general public.
+While generally not complex, it’s common for such clauses to contain important points, including a time limit under which the ROFR applies and an agreed-upon way to calculate the future price of the real estate holding.
+By way of example, the home price might ultimately end up being a flat rate, a certain percentage above market value or simply the matching of an offer that the seller would otherwise accept from a member of the general public.

-ROFR clauses often come into play at the behest of real estate agents looking to make potential sales, or landlords hoping to entice renters into upgrading from tenants into future homeowners.
-Noting this, it’s important to research and consider their terms before entering into any binding agreement.
+ROFR clauses often come into play at the behest of real estate agents looking to make potential sales or landlords hoping to entice renters into upgrading from tenants into future homeowners.

 How Can I Avoid ROFR Problems?